 The 2nd last part is a simple black screen with a full screen up-scroller which is also located in the top and bottom borders, there is a nice font used to tell you who has drawn and composed what parts of the demo.

 Wow, what a finish.
-I originally though the c64 was just continually loading the next section of the image from the disk-drive and looping around and give the impression of an endless scrolling bitmap.
-I have since found out that it is VSP that is being used to scroll the bitmap and it is looped to continue.
+I originally thought the c64 was just continually loading the next section of the image from the disk-drive and looping around and give the impression of an endless scrolling bitmap.
+I have since found out that it is VSP that is being used to scroller the images and it is looped to continue.
 Genius.

 So, did I like the demo, yes, but I just wish that some of the parts were displayed a little longer.
 Still I wish I could code even 10% as good as Raistlin so I could get on and finish some projects.
 I am really looking forward to numbers 12, 13 maybe 14 who knows.